BettyOk/CypressTest/README.md

     3. Cypress Configuration

-    Ensure the `cypress.config.js` is correctly configured for Cucumber and other plugins.
+    The `cypress.config.js` is correctly configured for Cucumber and other plugins.

 Project Structure